schickling/gulp-webserver/README.md

 If you pass `server:false` then the server listener will not run.
 This has to work together with the client option above

+---

+Please check the [wiki](https://github.com/joelchu/gulp-webserver-io/wiki) for more configuration options.

 ## Install